TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 	* If the aggressor is taller, bring them down by pushing on their foot.
 	* **Figure four variation** - allows more leverage by using the body as additional leverage, and instead of pushing with the head, push with the other arm.
 * **Front Choke** - executed when you and the aggressor are facing each other.
 It makes use of the aggressor's collar to choke them.
+* **Side Choke** - effective when deflecting a punch thrown by an aggressor.
+The punch s blocked, and the aggressor's extended arm is used as an additional hold.

 ## Throws
 * Brings the aggressor to the floor to gain a tactical advantage.